 In response, the Water, Peace and Security partnership is designing innovative tools and services that can identify developing water-related security risks.
 These innovative tools and services are able to show short term water shortage changes and impacts, and link them to social, political, economic, and hydrological factors.
 This leads to evidence-based actions that allow risks to be addressed, and human insecurity prevented or mitigated.

-Understand - Mobilize - Learn - Negotiate - Act!
+Understand - Mobilize - Learn - Dialogue - Act!

 Understand: The first component of the WPS is to generate understanding, by creating pioneering models from global data sets, local knowledge and satellite imagery.
 This creates meaningful information, such as early warning signals and decision tools that show where and when risks are increasing and how they can be addressed.